-After setting up a digital key on your device, you can use it as a key card.
-This means that you can unlock the car by placing the device on the door pillar and start the car by placing the device on the card reader.
+If your device doesn't have UWB capability, your digital key works as a key card.
+Unlock the car by placing the device on the door pillar and start the car by placing the device on the card reader.

 Sharing a digital key